How to Add Xdebug to the Official Docker WordPress Image

 Now you will need to turn on debugging in the Chrome extension you’ve installed:

-XDebug extension for Google Chrome
+Xdebug extension for Google Chrome

-XDebug extension for Chrome
+Xdebug extension for Chrome

 Now click the Start Listening button Debugging off in PhpStorm (top left corner of the IDE screen).
 The button will start looking like this Debugging on.
 Or you could do the same via the top menu: